jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 a bit less convenient.
-I'd like to point out and emphasize that this isn't a feature that I think Qutebrowser needs to add, especially since a feature like this would directly counter the philosophy of many of its users, but it is certainly something that new users who are coming from browsers that automatically kept configurations synchronized might miss.
+I'd like to point out and emphasize that this isn't a feature that I think Qutebrowser needs to add, especially since a feature like this would directly counter the philosophy of many of its users.
+I only mention it here to inform newcomers who aren't familiar with Qutebrowser, since it is certainly something that new users who are coming from browsers that automatically kept configurations synchronized might miss.